-In the premises the entire Schedule and all associated provisions should be discharged.
-Schedule 30 - KCC Bank Accounts The Developers Contingency Bank Account - County Council and 2, and The Applicants apply for paragraphs 1 and 2 to be discharged and the definition of CCMB to be deleted accordingly.
-The County Council is already sufficiently secured by the covenants provided by the Paying Owners, such that the DCBA - County Council serves no useful purpose at all.
+2.21 to provide for payment of £5,000 [rather than £25,000] subject to a schedule of monitoring activities and of the resource reasonably required. surplusage and would not serve any useful purpose.
+In the premises these obligations would serve their purpose equally well if modified as proposed.
+Further, the reduction in these payments is duly taken into account in the Viability Report, see Appendix 3, Infrastructure Cost Plan (Scenario 2) Line Ref 5100.10 (second 5100.1), and forms part of this overall updated viability analysis justifying each discharge and modification sought.
+Schedule : 29 - ABC Bank Accounts 113.
+The Developers' Contingency Bank Account - Council Sch 29, paragraphs 1 and 2, and clause 1.1 definition of Council Minimum Balance The Applicants apply for paragraphs 1 and 2 to be discharged and the definition of Council Minimum Balance to be deleted accordingly.
+The Council is already sufficiently secured by the covenants provided by the Paying Owners, such that the DCBA - Council serves no useful purpose at all.
 The account should be closed and the amount held should be paid out to the Paying Owner.
 In support the Applicants refer to and rely in particular upon Section 3 (paragraphs 3.11 to 3.13) of the Explanatory Statement.
-Further, the sums involved are in any event substantially more than are required to mitigate the impact of the Development and are undermining the viability of Main Phase 1 and with it delivery of the Development overall.
+Further, the sums involved are substantially more than are required to mitigate the impact of the Development and are undermining the viability of Main Phase 1 and with it delivery of the Development overall.
 For these reasons also the account cannot be regarded any longer as serving a useful purpose, it is self-defeating and should be discharged accordingly.
-The removal of this obligation and re-crediting of the deposited amounts would further reduce pressure on the Development cashflow which as already demonstrated in the Viability Report has an excessive peak debt in the base case.
-It would also release funds immediately for the

-: delivery of infrastructure to the obvious benefit of the Development.
-118 Payments into County Council Contributions Bank Account, Indexation payments, and Payments into the Developers' Capital Bank Account - County Council Sch 30A, Sch 30B and Sch 30C The Applicants also apply for the payment schedules contained in each of these Schedules to the Agreement to be modified in accordance with the foregoing as relevant.
-Further, the payment triggers in Schedule 30A and 30B, including those modified as above, should not be earlier than the withdrawal trigger for the same obligation in Schedule 30C.
+The removal of this obligation and recrediting of the deposited amounts would further reduce pressure on the Development cashflow which as already demonstrated in the Viability Report has an excessive peak debt in the base case.
+It would also release funds immediately for the delivery of infrastructure to the obvious benefit of the Development.
+114. Payments into Council Contributions Bank Account, Indexation payments, and withdrawals Sch 29A, Sch 29B and Sch 29C The Applicants also apply for the payment schedules contained in each of these Schedules to the Agreement to be modified in accordance with the foregoing as relevant.
+Further, the payment trigger in Schedule 29A and 29B, including those modified as above, should not be earlier than the withdrawal trigger for the same obligation in Schedule 29C.
 Rather, the payment trigger or withdrawal trigger as the case may be for any given obligation should be modified to whichever is the later.
 For the reasons stated above in relation to each of the relevant individual obligations.
-The proposed provision for payment triggers and withdrawal triggers to coincide and to be modified to whichever is the later, removes the otiose provision for payments to be made earlier than is otherwise necessary.
+The proposed provision for payment triggers and withdrawal triggers to coincide and to be modified to whichever is the later removes the otiose provision for payments to be made earlier than is otherwise necessary.
 The provisions to this effect serve no proper or useful purpose and should be modified/discharged accordingly.
-119 Restriction on withdrawals Paragraph 8 The Applicants apply to modify the obligation by omitting the words '(other than interest)' There is no proper justification for excluding interest from the provisions for withdrawal.
+115. Restriction on withdrawals Paragraph 8 The Applicants apply to modify the obligation by omitting the words '(other than interest).
+There is no proper justification for excluding interest from the provisions for withdrawal.
 The Council should not be entitled to the free use of such sums.
 Rather the purpose of the obligation would be better, or at least equally well, served if modified as proposed.
-Schedule 34 120 Heads of Terms For The Lease of the The Terms referred to in column 4 The Applicants apply, without prejudice to the foregoing, for the following modifications to the stated Heads of Terms: These modifications are sought without prejudice to the overarching application to replace the CMO as referred to above.
+116. The Developers' Capital Bank Account Schedule 29 paras 9 and 10 and 29D The Applicants apply to discharge paras 9 and 10 and Schedule 29D.
+The Developer's Capital Bank Account fails to serve any useful purpose, in that imposes a wholly unworkable funding regime for the Development.